iprincewill3/NYC-Airbnb-Data-Analysis/README.md

 * Categorize the price range by boroughs.

 ## Data Sourcing
 In total, 3 datasets were used for this analysis, and all of them were sourced from [DataCamp](https://www.datacamp.com).
-The datasets have been uploaded as part of the files on this repository.
+The datasets have been uploaded as part of the files in this repository.
 The 3 datasets were Price, Room Type, and Review datasets, and each had 25,209 rows and 3 columns.

 ## Data Cleaning
 Python was the technical skill used in the data cleaning and EDA throughout this analysis.
 All codes were written and run on Jupyter Notebook.
 All Python library packages that were used include Pandas, Numpy, Matplotlib, Seaborn, Datetime, and Locale.